There are circumstances in which you may disclose confidential information without patient consent.

 Patient consent is not necessary but it is good practice to inform the patient, where practicable, unless to do so would undermine the purpose of the disclosure.

 Operators of diagnostic laboratories must now notify Public Health England (PHE) if they identify a causative agent in a human sample.
 PHE can request details of the patient concerned from the person who requested the laboratory tests and this information must be provided in writing or orally within three days.

 Notify your health board if you have a reasonable suspicion that a patient has one of the listed communicable diseases.
 You are advised not to wait for laboratory confirmation of the suspected disease before notification – by telephone, if urgent, or in writing within three days of forming your suspicion.

 Similar provisions to those applying in England apply in Wales.
 These are administered by the Public Health Wales Communicable Disease Surveillance Centre (CDSC) working as the epidemiological investigation arm of the National Public Health Service for Wales.

 Doctors and other healthcare workers are responsible for following the legislation on controlled drugs in accordance with the Misuse of Drugs Act 1971 and the Misuse of Drugs Regulations 2001.

-'Accountable officers', appointed by the primary care body, are responsible for ensuring their organisation or those working on its behalf (such as GPs) have suitable arrangements in place for managing controlled drugs.
-They may carry out unannounced visits to examine controlled drug stocks and records relating to their use.
+'Accountable officers', appointed by the primary care body, are responsible for ensuring that their organisation or those working on its behalf (such as GPs) have suitable arrangements in place for managing controlled drugs, and may carry out unannounced visits to examine controlled drug stocks and records relating to their use.
 If the accountable officer asks to see identifiable confidential patient information, you may refuse and request proof that the disclosure is necessary.